 Oracle provides a number of utilities to facilitate your SQL development process:

 SQL*Plus is an interactive and batch query tool that is installed with every Oracle Database server or client installation.
-It has a command-line user interface and a web-based user interface called iSQL*Plus.
+It has a command-line user interface.

 The Oracle Call Interface and Oracle precompilers let you embed standard SQL statements within a procedure programming language.